ianmackenzie/elm-geometry/README.md

 Vector3d.projectionIn Direction3d.z (Vector3d ( 3, 1, 4 )) == Vector3d ( 0, 0, 4 )
 ```

+JSON encoders and decoders for all types are also provided in the `Encode` and
+`Decode` modules.

 ## How do I use it?

 To install, run `elm package install ianmackenzie/elm-opensolid-core` or add